anne-urai/lab_wiki/Working_with_me.md

 rank: 3
 ---

-## Lab culture, mentorship and supervision

-I'd like to implement several practices that [minimize errors](https://psyarxiv.com/rsn5y/): keeping a detailed log of decisions about each project; following checklists for data collection; a 'code buddy' who reruns all the analyses using the same data with a new pipeline before submission; being open about the errors we all make; following checklists for data collection.
-In addition, before we submit a preprint I should be able to reproduce your figures, with your publicly available data and code.

 ### Meetings
-Please join the [weekly CogPsy meetin](https://anne-urai.github.io/lab_wiki/Practical.html) and weekly lab meeting, and feel free to suggest topics/papers.
+Please join the [weekly CogPsy meeting](https://anne-urai.github.io/lab_wiki/Practical.html) and weekly lab meeting (ask Anne for access to lab calendar), and feel free to suggest topics/papers.

-For student projects, I normally start with **meetings on demand**: when you either get stuck or have something to show me (one of these should happen every few weeks), book a meeting through Calendly and send me a short description beforehand.
+For Bachelor/Master student projects, I normally start with **meetings on demand**: when you either get stuck or have something to show me (one of these should happen every few weeks), book a meeting through Calendly and send me a short description beforehand.
-For longer projects (PhD/postdoc), we may start with regular meetings (e.g. once a week, once every two weeks).
+For longer projects (PhD/postdoc), we'll start with regular meetings (e.g. once a week, once every two weeks).
 Talk to me and find out what works for you.

 Before our meetings, fill out this [template](https://anne-urai.github.io/lab_wiki/MeetingTemplate.html) to help us structure our discussion.
+Afterwards, email the action points we agreed on.
 Most meetings shouldn't be longer than 45 minutes to an hour; but of course if we need more time/relaxed atmosphere, let me know.

+## Lab culture, mentorship and supervision

+I'd like to implement several practices that [minimize errors](https://psyarxiv.com/rsn5y/): keeping a detailed log of decisions about each project; following checklists for data collection; a 'code buddy' who reruns all the analyses using the same data with a new pipeline before submission; being open about the errors we all make; following checklists for data collection.
+In addition, before we submit a preprint I should be able to reproduce your figures, with your publicly available data and code.

+### Mentoring agreement

+With each lab member who's here for more than a few months, we'll draft a [mentoring agreement](https://anne-urai.github.io/lab_wiki/Vision.html) that is evaluated at least every year.

 ### I expect you to:
 - Treat your colleagues, participants and lab equipment with respect.